bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

-f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns reference to object of type of x (access name with .name())
+f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y typeid(x)                   // Returns reference to object of type of x (access name with .name()) decltype(x)                 // Get type of x
+                            // Useful for generic programming or to pass objects as their type

 sizeof(x)                   // Number of bytes used to represent object x sizeof(T)                   // Number of bytes to represent type T